joaolessab/whatsapp-web-clone--next.js-firebase9/README.md

 6. Access the URL: http://localhost:3000

-# 🔨 Creating this project from scratch: Baby Steps]
+# 🔨 Extra Tips

-## • 1 - Adding Firebase DB and its config files
+## 1 - Adding Firebase DB to the Project - and its Config files

 1. Go to the [Firebase website](https://console.firebase.google.com/u/0/);